 - Auto shutdown feature for Azure Compute VMs; however, setting auto shutdown for Labs and Lab Virtual Machines is available.

 Internet of Things

 This section outlines variations and considerations when using Internet of Things services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.

 Management and Governance

 This section outlines variations and considerations when using Management and Governance services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.